KainNhantumbo/url-shortner-api/readme.md

 # Url Shortner API (Node.JS + Typescript + Mongo DB)

-This web server application is built to serve its endpoints to Url Shortner application ([see it here](https://github.com/KainNhantumbo/url-shortner-app)), witch is currently under development too.
+This web server application is built to serve its endpoints to Url Shortner application ([see it here](https://github.com/KainNhantumbo/url-shortner-app)), which is currently under development too.

 ### Project status